-Help them set the scene
+Help your kids set the scene for play

 While it’s all fun and well to help them come up with props for their favorite game, why not create a scene?
 This is why forts are so amazing.
 Build a fort, make a pallet, build a sandcastle, or a real “castle tower” with mega blocks.

 If your daughter is playing princess, bring out stuffed animals, tea sets, tables, or whatever else she uses in her games.
 By helping them create an entire scene in their room or the living room, the game is much richer and more exciting.

-Be silly and cheesy with them
+Play silly and cheesy games with your kids

 It’s taken me a bit more practice, but it is truly one of the most exciting things to do.
 Not only is a great way to connect with your child individually, it helps you practice being a present parent.

 You don’t have to join in the game for 3 hours, but the kids are likely to give you a recurring cameo.
 Do you find it hard to play with your kids?
 It’s easier when you jump in and make up a game with them.